nknorg/nkn-client-js/README.md

 Send and receive data between any NKN clients without setting up a server.

-NOTE: This is a **client** version of the NKN protocol, which can send and receive data but **not** relay data (mining).
+Note: This is a **client** version of the NKN protocol, which can send and receive data but **not** relay data (mining).
 For **node** implementation which can mine NKN token by relaying data, please refer to [nkn](https://github.com/nknorg/nkn/).

+**Note: This repository is in the early development stage and may not have all functions working properly.
+It should be used only for testing now.**

 ## Usage